benpm/cppmempool/README.md

 With the implementation being this simple, there are definitely some **significant tradeoffs**:
 - Objects allocated cannot be larger than `Chunk::size` (default is 8192 bytes).
 You *should* get a compiler error if you try this
 - Unused space in allocated chunks is *not reused* until *the entire chunk is empty!* So if some of your objects have long lifetimes, expect your memory usage to just continue growing as you make more allocations in the pool.
+- Blocks are currently not deallocated when empty, but they are re-used

 ## Usage